-- Place eggplant in a colander and sprinkle with salt.
+- Place eggplant in a colander and sprinkle with half the salt.
 Set aside for 30 minutes.

 - After 30 minutes, gently squeeze the eggplant to drain the water, then pat dry with a paper towel.
 Lightly dust the eggplant with the besan, shaking off any excess.

-- Heat the oil, over a medium flame, and, once hot, add the eggplant in batches, and cook until lightly golden brown.
-Set aside on paper towel and allow to drain.
+- Heat the oil, over medium heat, and, once hot, add the eggplant in batches, and cook until lightly golden brown.
+Remove from pan and place onto some paper towels and allow to drain.
+Set aside.

-- Drain any excess oi from the pan until about one tablespoon remains.
+- Drain any excess oil from the pan until about one tablespoon remains.
 Return to medium heat.

-- Add the onions to the oil, and fry for about five minutes, or until softened and turning golden brown.
+- Add the onions to the oil, sprinkle with the remaining salt, and fry for ten minutes, or until softened and turning golden brown.

-- Add curry leaves, green chilli and garlic to a saucepan.
-Fry for two minutes, stirring continuously.
+- Add the curry leaves, green chilli and garlic and fry for two minutes, stirring continuously.

-- Add ground fenugreek seeds, and mix well.
+- Add the ground fenugreek seeds, and mix well.

-- Add the tomatoes, cook, stirring frequently, for five minutes, or until tomatoes become soft.
+- Add the tomatoes and cook, stirring frequently, for five minutes, or until tomatoes become soft.

-- When tomatoes have softened, add chilli powder, ½ tsp salt, tamarind water and bring to boil.
+- When the tomatoes have softened, add chilli powder, tamarind water and bring to a simmer.

 - Add the fried eggplant and sugar and cook on low heat for two minutes.